 Kits Pool originally opened in 1931 but in May 2018 the pool reopened with an extensive new $3.3 million facelift, following a winter of renovation.
 Improvements to the pool include repairs to the pool deck, the removal and replacement of the pool basin membrane, and new pumps that help to replenish and remove sea water.

 Now the pool is extra salty, which means it's more buoyant, so swimming is even easier.
-It'll take more than one million liters of fresh seawater to fill the pool for the season and previously, the pool would need to be filled with 430,000 gallons of potable water per month due to the water escaping back into the sea.
+It'll take more than one million liters of fresh seawater to fill the pool for the season and previously, the pool would need to be filled with an additional 1.6 million liters of potable water per month due to the water escaping back into the sea.
 The new design will reduce this need for potable water by 80%, making it more eco-friendly for everybody.

 Getting to Kitsilano Pool